Deep variational free energy prediction of dense hydrogen solid at 1200K: Results

 We perform a detailed analysis of the proton configurations for $r_s$ values larger than 1.41 to gain deeper insight into the molecular phase.
 Panel (a) of Figure~\ref{fig:com} presents a snapshot of the sampled atomic configurations at $r_s=1.43$.
 Hydrogen molecules are identified by pairing the closest hydrogen atoms, with their centers of mass marked by red spheres.
 Notably, these red spheres do not follow a random liquid arrangement, but instead form an ordered structure reminiscent of a solid.
-The averaged simulated X-ray diffraction (XRD) spectra for an ensemble of hydrogen configurations at three different $r_s$ values are shown in Figure~\ref{fig:com} (c).
-The XRD spectra of the structures do not show significant similarities to the $Fmmm$ structure reported in Ref.~\onlinecite{niu2023stable}.

-To further investigate the crystal symmetry of the discovered solid structure, we quench the atomic configurations by sampling from $p(\boldsymbol{X})^{\beta}$ with $\beta = 20$.
+To further investigate these structures, we plot the averaged simulated X-ray diffraction (XRD) spectra for an ensemble of hydrogen configurations at three different $r_s$ values in Figure~\ref{fig:com} (c).
+The delta peaks in the XRD spectra indicate that these systems are in a solid state.
+We quench the atomic configurations by sampling from $p(\boldsymbol{X})^{\beta}$ with $\beta = 20$ to better characterize the structures.
 Figure ~\ref{fig:com} (b) shows the RDF of the original and quenched structures.
 As the system cools down, the features around $2 ~ a_B$ and $3 ~ a_B$ become more prominent.
-Symmetry analysis of the centers of mass of the hydrogen atoms in the quenched samples reveals that most of the configuraionts belong to the $R\bar{3}c$ space group.
-On the other hand, symmetry analysis of the hydrogen atom coordinates reveals predominantly $P1$ symmetry, indicating a lack of orientational order in the H$_2$ molecules.
+Note that in this work, we use a cubic unit cell setup as in all the liquid studies, which prevents us from examining the detailed crystal structure of the solid state.
+Nevertheless, our results clearly indicate the emergence of a high-temperature molecular solid at the temperature where PBE-level calculations predict a liquid-liquid phase transition.